-MP 431.4 Richland Balsam Overlook – Highest point on the Parkway at 6, 047 feet.
-There is also a 1.5 mile loop trail leading to the summit of Richland Balsam.
+MP 431.4 Richland Balsam Overlook – the Highest point on the Parkway at 6, 047 feet.
+There is also a 1.5-mile loop trail leading to the summit of Richland Balsam.

 MP 430 Cowee Mountains Overlook – This overlook provides beautiful mountain views at an elevation of 5,950 feet.
-It is one of the most popular places with photographers to take sunset photos.
+It is one of the most popular places for photographers to take sunset photos.

 MP 412 – US 276 crossing – US276 through Pisgah National Forest, and between Waynesville NC and Brevard NC crosses the parkway here.
 Nearby on US276 are Looking Glass Falls, Sliding Rock and Dupont State Forest.

-MP 384 – Blue Ride Parkway Visitor Center – The visitors center not only provides some beautiful views, but has bathrooms, and nice store.
+MP 384 – Blue Ridge Parkway Visitor Center – The visitors center not only provides some beautiful views, but has bathrooms, and nice store.

-MP 344 – Little Switzerland – A neat, small little town with a little shopping, food and gas.
-Located nearby are Grassy Creek Falls, and Emerald Village, a neat historical mining areas just 3 miles off the parkway.
+MP 344 – Little Switzerland – A neat, small little town with a little shopping, food, and gas.
+Located nearby are Grassy Creek Falls, and Emerald Village, neat historical mining areas just 3 miles off the parkway.

 MP 328.3 – The Orchard at Altapass – A 100+ year old Apple Orchard, that has been turned into a cultural center.
 There is always something going on here, spring, summer and fall.
 Music, dancing, crafts and there is lots to eat!

 MP 316.3 – Linville Falls – Beautiful waterfalls, and two hiking trails (one that’s really easy) make for a great place to stop.
-Linvile Falls is one of our favorite NC waterfalls and is a great family friendly location for hiking.
+Linville Falls is one of our favorite NC waterfalls and is a great family-friendly location for hiking.
 See our Linville Falls guide for lots of photos, trail information, and more.